Loop-current charge density wave driven by long-range Coulomb repulsion on the kagome lattice: Acknowledgments

 \section{Acknowledgments}

 We thank Yun-Peng Huang, Hong-Chen Jiang, and are indebted to Chandra Varma for numerous invaluable discussions.
-JD and SZ are supported by the Strategic Priority Research Program of CAS (Grant No. XDB28000000) and the National Natural Science Foundation of China (Grants No. 11974362 and No. 12047503).
+JD and SZ are supported by the National Key R\&D Program of China (Grant No. 2022YFA1403800), the Strategic Priority Research Program of CAS (Grant No. XDB28000000) and the National Natural Science Foundation of China (Grants No. 11974362 and No. 12047503).
 ZW is supported by the U.S. Department of Energy, Basic Energy Sciences (Grant No. DE-FG02-99ER45747) and by the Research Corporation for Science Advancement (Cottrell SEED Award No. 27856).
 ZW thanks Aspen Center for Physics for hospitality and acknowledges the support of NSF Grant No. PHY-1067611.
 Numerical calculations in this work were performed on the HPC Cluster of ITP-CAS.